 “The people in this study who did relaxation exercises and received 3 osteopathy treatments had significantly more days per week without headache than those who did only relaxation exercises.”

-Let’s have a look at some of the different types of headaches that osteopathy can help treat effectively.
+Let’s have a look at some of the different types of headaches that an osteopathy treatment can help with effectively.